Francis Wheler

-Family and early life
+Early life

 Francis Wheler was born in 1656, a younger son of Sir Charles Wheler and his wife Dorothy, daughter of Sir Francis Bindlosse.
 He entered the navy and on 30 April 1678 was appointed second-lieutenant aboard HMS Rupert by Vice-Admiral Sir Arthur Herbert, while serving in the Mediterranean.
 Wheler continued in Rupert under Sir John Narborough, who promoted him to first-lieutenant on 5 May 1679, and on 6 April 1680 moved aboard HMS Bristol at the same rank, serving under Herbert again.
 Herbert appointed Wheler to post-captain on 11 September 1680 and gave him command of HMS Nonsuch.
 On 8 April 1681 he came across a British ship, HMS Adventure under Captain William Booth, fighting an Algerine pirate ship named Golden Horse.
 The Golden Horse had been on the point of surrendering, but mistaking Wheler's ship for one of his allies, fought on until Nonsuch came up and hoisted her colours, at which the pirate vessel surrendered.
 Serving as Nonsuch's master at the time was John Benbow, who was later court-martialed for his comments regarding Adventure's fighting ability.

-Wheler took command of HMS Kingfisher on 9 August 1681 and in October fought an action against a large Salé pirate vessel, named Admiral of Salé.
-The pirate ship put up a spirited defence, and sustained so much damage that she sank shortly after surrendering to Wheler.
+Wheler took command of HMS Kingfisher on 9 August 1681 and in October fought an action against a large Salé Rover ship, Admiral of Salé.
+The ship put up a spirited defence, and sustained so much damage that she sank shortly after surrendering to Wheler.
 Wheler's next command was HMS Tyger, which he was appointed to on 25 August 1683.
 He commanded her until August 1688, when he was moved to HMS Centurion by King James II, and moved again on 16 November by the King to HMS Kent.
 It was about this time that Wheler received a knighthood from the King.
 Wheler remained in the navy after the Glorious Revolution, and in April 1689 was sent to join his old patron Sir Arthur Herbert, by now Earl of Torrington.
 Torrington had however been engaged at the indecisive Battle of Bantry Bay, and returned to port before Wheler could join him.
 Wheler's voyage was not entirely unsuccessful, for he had captured a large and valuable merchant ship bound for Brest from St Domingo.